 Eggplants and pepper plants also grow upright to 3-4 feet.
 Going a bit smaller would be the plants that grow wider than tall, such as collards, kales, cabbages, etc. The smaller crops needing sunshine would be the root vegetables like beets and carrots and things low to the ground like lettuce.

 When you arrange your vegetable garden, make sure each plant has enough sun to allow photosynthesis.
 The plants should be able to soak up 6-8 hours of full sun per day.

 If you choose where the garden goes, try to plant in a space where the morning sun is providing the light for your crop and not the sweltering afternoon sun, which can wilt plants.

 Sunlight Is Key

-Whenever you plan your garden, you have to make sure that aside from the space and soil, water, and nutrients your plant needs, you also have to consider how much sunlight it should get.
+When you plan your garden, you have to ensure that aside from the space, soil, water, and nutrients your plant needs, you also have to consider how much sunlight it should get.

 This should be clearly stated on the seeds that you purchase.
 For example, if you’re looking to grow tomatoes, it will likely say that it needs full sun to thrive.

 That means your plant should get anywhere from 6-8 hours of sunlight per day.